-Texas Radio Station Bans Madonna’s Songs After Her White House Comments, Wants Other Stations To Follow Suit
+Texas Radio Station Bans Madonna’s Songs After White House Comments, Wants National Boycott

-A Texas radio station has placed a blanket ban on Madonna’s songs after her comments at the Women’s March in Washington on Sunday.
-The Material Girl singer, in front of a crowd of over half a million people had repeatedly used the f-word during her speech broadcast live on CNN and MSNBC.
+A Texas radio station has placed a ban on Madonna’s songs after her comments at the Women’s March in Washington on Sunday.
+The Material Girl singer, in front of a crowd of over half a million people, had repeatedly used the F-word during her speech broadcast live on CNN and MSNBC.
 The 58-year-old had also revealed she had thought “an awful lot about blowing up the White House.”

 According to Billboard, HITS 105, a Texarkana classic hits station revealed that they were banning Madonna’s songs because it was hypocritical to be paying royalties to an artist who did not have the unity of America at heart.
 The station’s general manager, Terry Thomas called for other radio stations to follow suit.